ShahzebFarruk/Meta3WriteUp/Nmap.md

 ### Nmap commands

 Nmap Commands:
-Here is the list of Nmap Commands
+Here is the list of Nmap Commands:

 1. Scan a Range of IP Address
 2. Port Scanning